kwunchoy/Kwidder/README.md

 # Kwidder

 Kwidder (Kwun's Bidder) is a Java demand-side platform (DSP) bidder focused on ingesting OpenRTB 2.6 bid requests and making deterministic bid or no-bid decisions.
-The scaffold is intentionally lean: a plain Java 21 HTTP service, Jackson-based request parsing, a pluggable bid engine, and tests that pin the current auction behavior.
+Users can use the UI to setup line items and targeting.

 ## What this scaffold does